Exclusion and Embrace: A Theological Exploration of Identity, Otherness, and Reconciliation

 Reviewed by Josiah Taru, Boniuk Institute

 The second edition of Exclusion and Embrace, written two and half decades after the first edition, demonstrates that the world still grapples with the challenges of identity-based conflicts.
-Drawing from the war in Yugoslavia in the 1990s, Christian theologian Miroslav Volf shows how the polarized identities – based on religion, race, and ethnicity - that were responsible for the war in Yugoslavia in the 1990s, are still with us today, albeit with new manifestations.
-Volf proposes a Christ-centered theology of embrace as one way of breaking the resurgence of identity-based conflicts and building lasting reconciliation.
-Following the example set by the Triune God, Volf calls Christians to embrace people from diverse identities by recognizing their worthiness and dignity as fellow human beings.
+Drawing from the war in Yugoslavia in the 1990s, Christian theologian Miroslav Volf shows how the polarized identities – based on religion, race, and ethnicity - responsible for the war in Yugoslavia in the 1990s, are still with us today.
+Volf proposes a Christ-centered theology of embrace to break the resurgence of identity-based conflicts.
+In part one, Volf calls Christians to embrace people from diverse identities by recognizing their worthiness and dignity as fellow human beings.
 Christianity modeled around Jesus leads to porous identities that accept differences and find how to co-exist with differences.
-Volf’s key contribution is that reconciliation informed by the principles of Triune God seeks neither to homogenize nor eradicate differences, rather it respects and celebrates diversity in humanity (p.98).
-Volf puts across the theology of embrace in a lucid and nuanced way.
-Every chapter opens with a discussion of incidents from the war in Yugoslavia or Volf’s personal experience, followed by intellectual debates and modernist theoretical insights that inform peacebuilding, justice, reconciliation, equality, and truth-telling among other relevant concepts.
-Every chapter concludes with theological reflections, showing how the Triune God has provided a model for Christians to follow.
+Volf's key contribution is that reconciliation informed by the principles of Triune God seeks neither to homogenize nor eradicate differences.
+Instead, it respects and celebrates diversity in humanity (p.98).
+In part two, Volf illustrates how Christian values have the potential to break the vicious cycle of conflicts and war.
+Christian values enrich justice, truth-telling, and reconciliation.

 Body